Workers’ Comp

 In North Carolina, the employer/insurance company has the right to direct and control your medical treatment.
 There are some exceptions to this rule, but especially at the beginning of the case, it is crucial that you follow the direction of your employer.
 When you see the doctor, be sure to give specific details about your injury and the circumstances surrounding it to the doctor, nurse, physician’s assistant or other health care professional.
 Additionally, document on the intake form that your injury occurred at work.
 Most hospitals and doctors’ offices provide these forms.

 Yes, as part of your workers’ compensation benefits, you may receive partial or whole lost wages, disability (temporary or permanent) payments, compensation for your medical bills, and compensation for vocational rehabilitation, a process designed to help you go back to work following your injury.
-The benefits could also pay for medical and rehabilitative care needed to cure your symptoms related to the injury or provide relief and lessen your disability.
-The benefits cover treatment such as diagnostic testing, doctors’ visits, pain management, chiropractic care, physical therapy, prescriptions, surgical costs and even a return to school if it is needed.
+The benefits could also include medical and rehabilitative care needed to cure the symptoms related to the injury or provide relief and lessen the disability.
+The benefits cover treatment such as diagnostic testing, doctors’ visits, pain management, chiropractic care, physical therapy, prescriptions, surgical costs and even a return to school if needed.

 Yes, you can continue to receive workers’ compensation after returning to work.
 For example, you may be entitled to reimbursement for lost wages, temporary or permanent disability, continued medical costs, and vocational rehabilitation.